rojo-rbx/rojo.space/docs/sync-details.md

 Any file with the `json` extension that is not a [JSON Model](#json-models) or a [Project File](#project-file)

+## TOML Modules

+Any file with the `toml` extension will be synced as a `ModuleScript` that returns a table representing the same structure as the TOML file.
+Due to the easy to read and edit format of TOML, it can be convenient to use them as config files.

+There is a single limitation for TOML syncing: `DateTime` values are converted into `string` values and not the corresponding data type.
+This is due to the conflicting formats used between them.
+This is not something most people should have to worry about, but it's still something to be aware of.

 ## JSON Models

 Files ending in `.model.json` can be used to describe simple models.
 They're designed to be hand-written and are useful for instances like `RemoteEvent`.